trec-core/2017/README.md

 ## ASSESSMENT AND EVALUATION

-**Evaluation**: Participating runs will be evaluated in terms of unique relevant documents they contribute to the pool.
-Contributing irrelevant documents will be penalized.
+**Evaluation**: Participating runs will be evaluated in terms of (a) their ability to rank relevant documents at the top of the returned list, and (b) their ability to contribute unique relevant documents to the pool.
 A suitable evaluation measure will be determined.

-## TIMETABLE
-TBD
+### Coordinators

+* Evangelos Kanoulas (e.kanoulas@uva.nl), University of Amsterdam
+* James Allan (allan@cs.umass.edu), University of Massachusetts
+* Donna Harman (donna.harman@nist.gov), NIST